 Please note that some notice IDs can stand for a range of problems.
-For example, most errors in header syntax are reported as notice 1000, so if you silence it, you lose a big chunk of HTTPolice's functionality.
+For example, most errors in header syntax are reported as notices 1000 or 1158, so if you silence them, you may lose a big chunk of HTTPolice's functionality.